JohnOgbonna/random_numbers/README.md

 -Step 3
     Select 'Generate' and the numbers will appear in a scrollable list beneath the generate button.
 There will be no duplicate numbers, as requested
 -Step 4
     Hit the clear button and try again as desired!
+Or hit copy to copy the numbers